Legoless/AuthKit/README.md

 #import <AuthKit/AKTwitter.h>
 ```

-All AuthKit clients derive from `AKClient` class, which wraps login implementation to a couple of methods.
-For a full implementation, `AKLoginManager` class needs to be connected to your app delegate.
+All **AuthKit** clients derive from `AKClient` class, which wraps login implementation to only a few of methods.
+For a full OAuth implementation, `AKLoginManager` class needs to be called to your app delegate, to redirect calls correctly to the correct underlying SDK.

 # Contributing